anonghosty/shadowserver_email_automation/docs/index.md

 This section acknowledges the institutional input and guidance received during the resolution and mitigation issues.

-1. **National CSIRT of Kenya**
+1. **National CIRT of Kenya**
    ![National CSIRT of Kenya Logo](national_kenyan_csirt_logo_20250208.jpeg)
    **Contribution:** Provided official communication (cirt@ke-cirt.go.ke), technical mitigation steps (0365 – Microsoft Graph, Google Workspace), and tutorial documentation (PDF format).
-   **Update** On August 3rd, the KeCSIRT team conducted a dedicated troubleshooting session to address persistent issues related to the graph option.
+   **Update** On August 3rd, the KeCIRT team conducted a dedicated troubleshooting session to address persistent issues related to the graph option.
 After a comprehensive review and collaborative debugging, the underlying bugs were successfully identified and resolved.
 The graph functionality is now fully operational and performing as expected.

 ---
 ## 🚀 Key Features